nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing the data file

+<div markdown="block" class="alert alert-danger"> **:exclamation: Warning:** Do not attempt to edit the data file unless you are an advanced user and understand some basic computing terminlogies.
-<div markdown="span" class="alert alert-danger">**:exclamation: Warning:** If your changes to the data file makes its format invalid, TeachMeSenpai will discard all data and start with an empty data file the next time you launch it.
+If your changes to the data file makes its format invalid, TeachMeSenpai will discard all data and start with an empty data file the next time you launch it.
+If you'd still like to edit the data file directly, please proceed to [Appendix: Editing the data file](#appendix-editing-the-data-file).
 </div>

 [↑ Back to top](#table-of-contents)